dnmfarrell/perltricks-static/content/article/controlling-insanity-by-parsing-ir-codes-with-linux--irpulses.md

 The parser will continue looking for ones and zeros until it's collected enough for the given `bit_count`.
 Once the right number has been met, it calls the subref specified in `callback` with a hashref.
-The hash contains keys for `code` (the IR code that was detected) and `pulse_obj` (the Linux::IRPulses object).

-All the length numbers will be checked with a tolerance of 20%.
+The hashref contains keys for `code` (the IR code that was detected) and `pulse_obj` (the Linux::IRPulses object).
+All the length numbers are checked with a tolerance of 20%.

 We don't promise you will keep your sanity after working with IR data, but hopefully `Linux::IRPulses` can help you go mad with dignity.